Monday, October 27, 2025

 This month holds space for gratitude, reflection, and shared memories.
 It’s a time to revisit familiar stories, talk about what matters, and recognize the small moments that often go unnoticed.
-Learning in November feels quieter, but no less meaningful.
+Learning in November may feel quieter, but it is no less meaningful.

 Meaningful Moments in November

-Thanksgiving: Understand the history and traditions of Thanksgiving.
-Discuss gratitude, share stories, or participate in activities centered around thankfulness.
+Reflect on the history and traditions of Thanksgiving.
+Discuss gratitude, share personal stories, or engage in activities that celebrate thankfulness and togetherness.

 Ideas You Can Try (No Prep Needed)